 In accordance with Andy Warhol’s will, the mission of The Andy Warhol Foundation for the Visual Arts is the advancement of the visual arts.
 The foundation runs an innovative and flexible grants program while also preserving Warhol’s legacy through creative and responsible licensing policies and extensive scholarly research for ongoing catalogue raisonné projects.
 To date, the foundation has given over $200 million in cash grants to over 1,000 arts organizations in 49 states and abroad and has donated 52,786 works of art to 322 institutions worldwide

 The above statements are intended to describe the general nature and level of work performed by individuals assigned to this position; they do not purport all functions of the position.
 Employees may be assigned other duties and the essential functions of the position may change or be changed as necessary.

 The foundation values inclusivity and aims to reflect the true diversity of the contemporary arts field.
 Applications from women, people of color, and those from under-represented communities are encouraged.

 Nominations and applications will be accepted until the position is filled.

 Interested parties should email a cover letter and resume to firstname.lastname@example.org; no calls, please.Job Categories: Arts and Culture.
 Job Types: Full-Time.
-Job Tags: arts, communications, management, manager, media, and non-profit.
+Job Tags: arts, management, manager, media, and non-profit.
 States: New York.